How to take better cat photos

-So you've got a cat, and you want to take amazing photos of her, but she's just not cooperating and all your photos look mediocre.
+So you've got a cat, and you want to take amazing photos of her, but she's just not cooperating and all your photos leave something to be desired.
 Sounds familiar?
 Here's what you're probably doing wrong.

 Trying to take a photo on your terms just wont work.